-- The inlets of the four existing storm water letdown structures (LD1- LD4) must be clear of debris and vegetation that could impede drainage.
-We recommend that vegetation around the inlet cages be killed with herbicide.
-This should be part of the facility's regular maintenance schedule. - o It was noted that the elevation of the inlet cage of letdown LD-1 was below surrounding rip rap and appeared to be partially silted in, possibly impacting the efficacy of this intake.
-To restore the drainage capability of this structure, we recommend that the large rock near the cage be removed such that the entire inlet cage and top rim of the letdown structure is exposed.
+The inlets of the four existing storm water letdown structures (LD1- LD4) and stormwater structures (S-10 and S-11) must be clear of debris and vegetation that could impede drainage.
+It is recommend that vegetation around the inlet cages be killed with herbicide.
+This should be part of the facility's regular maintenance schedule.